 How to Become a…

 Not every student takes the same path to a career.
 Some begin in community college and transfer to a four-year program.
 Others jump straight into a university setting and push their way to a bachelor’s and beyond.
+Even those who choose the traditional bachelor’s degree route have the challenge of choosing a college major and minor.
 Others still take smaller and more manageable steps to their chosen career, starting with on-the-job training and seeking higher education down the road.

 Whether you’re interested in criminal justice, teaching, social work, or any other public service career, there are a number of ways to get from aspiring student to working professional.
 Read our step-by-step guides, see which options you need to consider, and, finally, learn more about yourself to chart the college and career path that’s right for you.
 Take your first step to a career in public service.

 What Can You Do with a Degree in…

 You know you want a degree in public service, but you have so many questions you need answered first.
 What kind of degree makes sense for me?
 Which schools have the best programs?
 Will I get a job when I graduate?
 What types of jobs will I qualify for?
 Can I even afford to go to college?

 A degree in public service means making a difference, but you also need to make a living once you’re ready to go from public service student to public service professional.
 Explore degrees in public service online, and get answers to the questions you need to move your education forward.